Dormilich/jqueryui-create-dialog/README.md

     (jQuery) .formDialog( [ (object) options ], [ (function) success ] )

-**success** a function executed when the AJAX request returns successfully.
+**success**: a function executed when the AJAX request returns successfully.
 It takes the same parameters as the jQuery AJAX success handler.
 The scope of the function is the dialog element.

-**options** can be any jQueryUI Dialog option.
+**options**: can be any jQueryUI Dialog option.
 Some of them have different default values to the Dialog widget:

 - _autoOpen_ `false`
-- _modal_ `true`
 - _width_ `500`

 Additionally, there are plugin specific options: